-- Providing health care to all citizens in case of rare diseases and specialties that aren’t available at other public hospitals in the Kingdom.
+- Providing health care to all citizens in case of rare diseases and specialities that aren’t available at other public hospitals in the Kingdom.

-- Raising health awareness amongst Armed Forces personnel in particular, and the community in general by spreading awareness on fighting epidemic diseases.
+- Raising health awareness amongst Armed Forces personnel in particular, and the community in general by spreading awareness of fighting epidemic diseases.

 - Providing mobile and interim health care services to citizens in the kingdom, in addition to transferring or referring patients to Armed Forces hospitals when needed.

-- Providing health care support to friendly states via mobile hospitals, visiting doctors or by providing medical devices and equipments in limited situations outside the kingdom.
+- Providing health care support to friendly states via mobile hospitals, visiting doctors or by providing medical devices and equipment in limited situations outside the kingdom.

 - Supervising the plans of protecting Medical Services units from weapons of mass destruction, danger; in addition to constructing and enhancing defence capabilities and raising training standards of the Medical Services units.